holehouse-lab/supportingdata/2022/ginell_2022/misc/af2/readme.md

 ##### Last updated 2021-12-16

 #### `diff` between V2 and V1 PDB files for human proteome
-As a sanity check we ran a `diff` between the PDB files from the first AF2 UniProt dump (V1) and the second AF2 UniProt dump for the human proteome.
-Specifcally,
+As a sanity check we ran a `diff` between the PDB files from the first AF2 UniProt dump (V1, summer 2021) and the second AF2 UniProt dump (December 2021) for the human proteome.
+Specifically,

 	#/bin/zsh